metrorailings/OwlBlog/content/posts/week-15-insights.md

 New Orleans had a productive drive based off play action and solid pass protection giving Brees plenty of time in the pocket.
 Also some luck, as Brees was off on a few throws that could have been picked.

 It seems like Kansas City's defenders are actually holding up well in man coverage.

+Drew Brees is way off.
+Sure, his receivers situation isn't ideal, but his throws aren't impressive at all.
+He's not even giving his receivers a chance for a contested catch.